The Ancient Use of Natural Stone Tells Us Something More!

 Means Of advertisementMarble is a natural stone that was recognised for its richness and beauty.
 Beyond that, it was used to make political statements or as a means of advertisements.
 The cities of yesterday were occupied with monuments bearing inscriptions on influential people and carvings trying to convey a specific message.

-Symbol of prestigeIt is widely known that premium quality marble was used as a symbol of prestige by the royal families.
+Symbol of prestigeIt is widely known that premium quality marble tiles were used as a symbol of prestige by the royal families.
 For example, the royal families of the Carthaginian Empire used the Turkish Marble to build all of their palaces.
-Besides that, marble was also used as a symbol of love in the case of Taj Mahal.
+Besides that, marble was also used as a symbol of love in the case of the Taj Mahal.

 Use in flooringNatural stone is mainly recognised for its durability.
 This is why marble and granite floor tiles are sighted as the material used in flooring.
 The pyramids of Giza are one of the oldest examples.
 With the increasing time span, the application continued to advance.
 There is a piece of evidence that the Greeks created stone mosaic floors about 3000 years ago.
 Light-coloured stones were used in the flooring that appeared to gleam when exposed to sunlight.

 The Most Common Types of Natural Stones Used Centuries Ago

 1. MarbleAccording to the sources, Marble was greatly recognised by the Greek and Roman architects as a rich building material.
 Marble in a variety of colours and intricate patterns enhance the overall elegance of the structures.
 As mentioned earlier, the Taj Mahal, in India, is completely built of polished white marble which looks magnificent.
 Check out the variegated range of marble at the leading marble suppliers of India.